dokku/dokku-memcached/README.md

-memcached:destroy <service> [-f|--force]         # delete the memcached service/data/container if there are no links left memcached:enter <service>                        # enter or run a command in a running memcached service container memcached:exists <service>                       # check if the memcached service exists memcached:expose <service> <ports...>            # expose a memcached service on custom port if provided (random port otherwise) memcached:info <service> [--single-info-flag]    # print the service information memcached:link <service> <app> [--link-flags...] # link the memcached service to the app memcached:linked <service> <app>                 # check if the memcached service is linked to an app
+memcached:destroy <service> [-f|--force]         # delete the memcached service/data/container if there are no links left memcached:enter <service>                        # enter or run a command in a running memcached service container memcached:exists <service>                       # check if the memcached service exists memcached:expose <service> <ports...>            # expose a memcached service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) memcached:info <service> [--single-info-flag]    # print the service information memcached:link <service> <app> [--link-flags...] # link the memcached service to the app memcached:linked <service> <app>                 # check if the memcached service is linked to an app